cr1901/sentinel/doc/development/internals.md

 * At minimum, an instruction (`addi`, `or`, etc) takes 3 cycles to retire after the initial shared cycles.
 This means Sentinel instructions have a minimum latency of 6 cycles per instruction (CPI).
+  * I define "retirement" to mean "cycle in which we return to Fetch/Decode or Exception Checking".
+This usually corresponds to "cycle after RD/PC was written with results".
+In the case of stores, this means "one cycle _after_ Sentinel released STB/CYC upon receiving ACK for the store".
 * Sentinel instructions have a maximum throughput of 4 CPI by overlapping the 2 Fetch/Decode cycles of the _next_ instruction after the initial 3 shared cycles of the _current_ instruction when possible ("pipelining").